openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/beccselectricity.md

 2. **Set realistic stoichiometric coefficients**: Ensure the transformation parameters reflect actual technology performance
 3. **Use meaningful IDs**: Choose descriptive identifiers that indicate location and biomass type
 4. **Consider availability profiles**: Use availability time series to model seasonal variations in biomass supply
-5. **Validate costs**: Ensure investment and O&M costs are in appropriate units and time periods
+5. **Validate costs**: Ensure investment and O&M costs are in appropriate units
 6. **Test configurations**: Start with simple configurations and gradually add complexity
 7. **Monitor CO2 balance**: Ensure the CO2 capture and emission rates are consistent with the overall system CO2 balance